mkdocs-publisher/mkdocs-publisher/README.md

 ### 0.4.0

+- added: png image optimization (using: pngquant and oxipng)
+- added: jpg image optimization (using: mozjpeg)
+- added: svg image optimization (using: svgo)
-- changed: internal file structure refactor with new global plugin config (BlogInConfig class) that will help with further development and small fixes and improvments,
+- changed: internal file structure refactor with new global plugin config (BlogInConfig class) that will help with further development and small fixes and improvments
-- fix: live reload infinite loop during `serve` caused by temporary files created and removed in blog directory (docs subdirecotory that is under constant watch)
+- fix: live reload infinite loop during `serve` caused by temporary files created and removed in blog directory

 ### 0.3.0 - 2023.02.20